 1 The definition of "investment" in ISA (Section 14 (9)) includes not only equity and royalty arrangements (including additions to existing investment, as added by P.L.
 107-24) but any contract that includes "responsibility for the development of petroleum resources" of Iran.
-As amended by P.L.
-111-195, these definitions include pipelines to or through Iran, as well as contracts to lead the construction, upgrading, or expansions of energy projects.
-For Libya, the threshold was \$40 million, and sanctionable activity included export to Libya of technology banned by Pan Am 103-related Security Council Resolutions 748 (March 31, 1992) and 883 (November 11, 1993).
-Under Section 4(d) of the act, for Iran, the threshold dropped to \$20 million, from \$40 million, one year after enactment, when U.S. allies did not join a multilateral sanctions regime against Iran.
+As amended by CISADA (P.L.
+111-195), these definitions include pipelines to or through Iran, as well as contracts to lead the construction, upgrading, or expansions of energy projects.
+CISADA also changes the definition of investment such that sales of equipment to Iran, if structured as investments rather than typical sales, would not be exempt from triggering the Act.

-2 Under the original law, the threshold had been \$40 million, dropping to \$20 million after one year when U.S. allies did not join a multilateral sanctions regime against Iran.
+2 Under Section 4(d) of the original act, for Iran, the threshold dropped to \$20 million, from \$40 million, one year after enactment, when U.S. allies did not join a multilateral sanctions regime against Iran.
 However, P.L.
 111-195 explicit sets the threshold investment level at \$20 million.
+For Libya, the threshold was \$40 million, and sanctionable activity included export to Libya of technology banned by Pan Am 103-related Security Council Resolutions 748 (March 31, 1992) and 883 (November 11, 1993).

-3 The definition of energy sector had included oil and natural gas, but now, as a consequence of the enactment of P.L. (continued...)
+3 The definition of energy sector had included oil and natural gas, but now, as a consequence of the enactment of P.L.
+111-195, also includes liquefied natural gas (LNG), oil or LNG tankers, and products to make or transport pipelines that transport oil or LNG.

 to Iran weapons of mass destruction (WMD) technology or "destabilizing numbers and types" of advanced conventional weapons.
 ISA primarily targets foreign firms, because American firms are already prohibited from investing in Iran under the 1995 trade and investment ban discussed earlier.
 As shown in the table below, P.L.
 111-195 added new triggers: selling to Iran (over specified threshold amounts) refined petroleum (gasoline, aviation fuel, and other fuels included in the definitions); and equipment or services for Iran to expand its own ability to produce refined petroleum.
+(Fuel oil, a petroleum by-product which is reportedly being sold to Iran by exporters in the Kurdish region of Iraq, is not included in the definition of refined petroleum.)